Terror-Byte/rustodoro/Notes.md

 Do I want to add in timer restarting (when user presses r) and pausing (when user presses space?).
 May need to do the timer in a different thread in that case?
 Will have a thread updating the timer + printing to the console and a thread listening for input?
 Maybe cache the input and react to it next update of the main thread?

 Put timer running in a function!
 Does it know what timer is running, or does it just run the timer?

+TODO: If config not found, create new one?